Frequently asked questions

 More information to come shortly.

-This year’s Relay awards will include:
+This year’s Relay awards are still being decided.

 Watch this space!
 This year’s Relay raffle is still being organised.

 Connect with us on Far North Queensland Relay Facebook Group to keep up-to-date.

 Everyone is invited to join Relay for Life and help create a cancer free future.

 *These events are subject to change.
 Cancer Council Queensland will notify participants if any changes occur.

 In order to reduce congestion on check-in, we ask that all team members take note of the check-in process before the event.